 Governance and control refers to the ability to view all cloud activities from a single dashboard with comprehensive audits and logs while controlling user access, server security, resource usage, and budgeting

 You can decide how to control access to your cloud resources and how to govern changes, processes, and workflows.
 You can distribute control among deployments, accounts, or regions using a different administrator for each or centralize control and maintain it under one administrator, deployment, or account.
 Because you can structure your administration of RightScale and Microsoft Azure in whatever way best serves your business needs, we don't offer a step-by-step process for putting your governance and control systems in place.
 But for the purposes of this evaluation guide, the following example uses the enterprise account to demonstrate one method for using a centralized model.

 Enterprise customers can create a 'master' enterprise account that acts as an umbrella account for all of its 'child' accounts.
 Use the master enterprise account to monitor the cloud related activity across all RightScale accounts in the enterprise.
 Each child account is essentially a separate RightScale account with its own credentials.
 Each enterprise can have up to four child accounts.
 If you require more than four child accounts, please contact firstname.lastname@example.org.

 The user who is given the 'enterprise_manager' user role will be responsible for managing all accounts of the enterprise.

 In the preceding diagram, Michael is the Enterprise Manager.
 He maintains that role across all accounts in his enterprise.He has access to both master and child accounts.
-Regardless of which account he is logged into and viewing, he has access to the Enterprise view under Settings > Enterprise.
+Regardless of which account he is logged into and viewing, he has access to the Enterprise view under Settings > Organization.